Skip to main content

 The AI itself will tell you when it hits one of these scenarios.
 The system prompt instructs it to flag high-risk situations and recommend a lawyer or consultant call.
 It's not pretending to replace human expertise on the hard 20%.

 For the routine 80% — pay rates, classifications, casual conversion, NES checks, performance management process, contractor classification, redundancy calculations, public holiday rates, leave entitlements, warning letters, parental leave eligibility — the math is clear: the AI handles them faster, with citations, at a fraction of the cost.
-Try it free, 2 questions/day, or scale to your team from $499/mo.
+Try it free, or scale to your team from $499/mo.

-Got a question this article didn't answer?
 Ask FairWork Mate AI →

 Have a workplace question?

 Got a specific situation this article didn't cover?
-Email us.
+Ask our AI advisor.

-General information and estimates only — not legal, financial, or tax advice.
+FairWork Mate is an independent commercial service.
+We are not affiliated with, endorsed by, or associated with the Fair Work Ombudsman, the Fair Work Commission, or any Australian Government agency.
+Content is general information and estimates only — not legal, financial, or tax advice.
 Always verify with the Fair Work Ombudsman (13 13 94) or a qualified professional.

 MC